sdc-china/IDA-doc/_posts/2018-01-15-test-case-data-binding.md

 ### Create a csv test data file

-  1. Open the excel and edit data like below format.The first column is the key name of data.
+  1. Open the excel and edit data like below format.
+The first column is the key name of data.

      ![][testcase_file]